-Krista is a certified Nature and Forest Therapy guide or Forest Bathing guide with the Association of Nature and Forest Therapy and international bestselling author.
+Krista is a certified Nature Therapy guide or Forest Bathing guide with the Association of Nature Therapy and international bestselling author.
 By day she is an Outdoor Educator with the TDSB.
 Krista has presented at numerous conferences and events including training TRCA staff, provincial conferences for outdoor educators and more.
 The forest is her second home.

 Forest Bathing – An Immersion of the Senses (Practice)

 Saturday, May 2, 2020 — 11:30 AM to 12:30 PM

 The Japanese practice of Shinrin Yoku, translated to “Forest bathing” or forest Therapy in English, is beginning to take root here in Canada and must be experienced to be fully absorbed.
 Your Certified Guide will open the door to connection through a series of “invitations”, intentionally designed to awaken the senses to our place in the more than human world, while holding space for you to discover self-truths and meaningful exchanges with others in the forest.
 There is nothing quite like it, and scientific research has shown multiple healing benefits to this mindfulness practice including lowered heart rate and blood pressure, reduced anxiety and depression, increased focus, elevated mood, boosted immunity and more!
 Come get a small taste of what forest therapy has to offer you and leave with a deeper understanding of your inner Nature.

 This session is best experienced in the most natural of settings possible.
 If situating oneself in a forest or other wild area is not possible for you at this time, any outdoor space will do, where one can experience the sights, sounds, smells and textures of nature.
 In order to be present, please be aware of the following:

 You should have a fully charged battery on your device- external battery packs are great as well to ensure you do not drop out of the experience part way through.